 - Subscribe to Professional Service notification (Architect and Engineers)

 For Public Work contracts, general contractors (and on occasion subcontractors) must be pre-qualified 10 days prior to bid opening.
 To obtain pre-qualification requirements visit: Architect and Engineers or Construction Contracts Administration.

 Vendors conducting business with Baltimore County may need to be registered with the Maryland Department of Assessments and Taxation (SDAT).
-For information on whether registration is required Vendors should contact SDAT by calling 410-767-1340.
+For information on whether registration is required Vendors should call SDAT at 410-767-1340.

 Baltimore County verifies the company's status with SDAT and may require the successful bidder to submit a Good Standing Certificate, also known as a "Certificate of Status," issued by the Maryland Department of Assessments and Taxation's Charter Division, and State of Organization.

-- Is not required typically for contracts awarded by the Purchasing Division.
+- Prequalification is not required typically for contracts awarded by the Purchasing Division.
 On occasion, a construction bid solicited by the Purchasing Division may require pre-qualification.
 If pre-qualification is required it would be noted in the bid package.